ChadAdam/Portal_Portfolio/README.md

 # **Graduates Study Portfolio**

-## Android Weather App with a Visual Feedback of how the Weather Data Affects What We Should Wear
+## Forecast Clothes Android Weather App with a Visual Feedback of how the Weather Data Affects What We Should Wear

 - The goal of the project is to help user know better which actions they should take when choosing clothes using the weather data they receive daily.